 - Schools (if applicable)

-- Medical attention (hospitals, doctors offices, dentists, pharmacies)
+- Medical attention (hospitals, doctor’s offices, dentists, pharmacies)

 - Shopping (groceries, supplies, clothing)

-- Transportation (public transportation, highway access)
+- Transportation (public transportation and highway access)

-- Any other locations you feel are important
+- Any other important locations

 Proximity to Commercial Properties